brokelyn/brokelyn/README.md

 # Hejsan! 🚀

-I am Philipp.
-I am a developer currently working and living in Sweden 🍂
+I am Philipp, a software developer currently working and living in Sweden 🍂

 ## 🛠  Technologies and Tools